Welcome to our free Adobe Dreamweaver tutorial. This tutorial is based on Webucator's Introduction to Dreamweaver Creative Cloud (CC) Training course.

 Web development involves a combination of client-side programming and server-side programming.

 HyperText Markup Language (HTML) is the language behind most web pages.
-The language is made up of elements that describe the structure and format of the content on a web page.
+The language is made up of elements that describe the structure of the content on a web page.

-Cascading Style Sheets (CSS) are used in HTML pages to separate formatting and layout from content.
-Rules defining color, size, positioning, and other display aspects of elements are defined in the HTML page or in linked CSS pages.
+Cascading Style Sheets (CSS) are used in HTML pages to format and lay out the content.
+CSS rules defining color, size, positioning, and other display aspects of elements are mixed within the HTML code or in linked external style sheets.

 The main purpose of Ajax is to provide a simple and standard means for a web page to communicate with the server without a complete page refresh.